jingwenshang/Text-to-Image-Generator/README.md

 ---
 📦 Future Improvements

- Replace Colab with a persistent inference API (e.g. Replicate, Hugging Face Inference API)
+ ·Replace Colab with a persistent inference API (e.g. Replicate, Hugging Face Inference API)

- Add user login for personalized history
+ ·Add user login for personalized history

- Add more advanced prompt options (style, seed, steps)
+ ·Add more advanced prompt options (style, seed, steps)

- Responsive mobile UI
+ ·Responsive mobile UI
 ---
 💡 Credits

-Created by [Your Name] as part of an academic project.
+Created by jingwen as part of an academic project.
 Model: runwayml/stable-diffusion-v1-5

 Colab backend powered by 🤗 Diffusers + Ngrok + Flask.

+If you like this, feel free to ⭐️ the repo or connect with me on LinkedIn